la2050/archive/_organizations/light-and-life-christian-fellowship-community-center.md

       https://challenge.la2050.org/entry/llcf-adventure-playground-embracing-play-discovering-passions-and-creating-community!
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Our focus is to embrace, equip, and empower individuals to make a change in their lives as well as others through a variety of outreach programs geared to harness one’s gifts and passions.
 title: Light and Life Christian Fellowship Community Center
-uri: /organizations/light-and-life-christian-fellowship-community-center/
 extrapolated_project_ids:
   - '6102132'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    LLCF Adventure Playground: Embracing play, discovering passions, and creating community!
-project_titles:
-  - >-
-    LLCF Adventure Playground: Embracing play, discovering passions, and creating community!
-project_titles_from_project_ids:
   - >-
     LLCF Adventure Playground: Embracing play, discovering passions, and creating community!